-ASAP is a small ministry-focused team consisting of eight full-time workers and one part-time worker.
-The Director, Associate Director, Founder, Treasurer, Office Manager, Data Entry Manager, Mission Outreach Office Manager, and Sponsorship Coordinator are full-time workers.
+ASAP is a small ministry-focused team consisting of six full-time workers and six part-time workers.
+The Director, Associate Director, Treasurer, Data Entry Manager, Mission Outreach Office Manager, and Sponsorship Coordinator are full-time workers.
 The Communications Director, Data Entry Assistant, Development Assistant, Hispanic Communications/Events & Media Coordinator, Refugee Coordinator, and Writer/Editor work part-time.

 How often does the ASAP Board of Directors meet?

 The Meeting of the Board of Directors occurs once a year in November.
 The Executive Committee, which is a small contingency of the Board, meets on a monthly basis.

 Why is ASAP's primary focus those people in Thailand, Cambodia, Laos, Vietnam and Myanmar?